 The staging area will be at Fay Myers Motorcycle

-will continue to include a pin, shirt, and hat.
-The shirt, as usual will display this year's
+included a pin, shirt, and hat.
+The shirt displayed that year's

 chance to earn an IBA (Iron Butt Association) "Saddle Sore

-1000" certificate at a reduced price if they complete the
+1000" certificate at a reduced price if they completed the

 route in the allotted time and with the required mileage.

-The forms will be available at the start of the ride.
+For that year (2016), Iron Butt qualification forms were be available at the start of the ride.
 See the

 IBA website at: Iron